thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 ## Prerequisites

-Before you can install and launch ThoughtSpot, you must provision AWS EC2 instances in your AWS account.
+To install and launch ThoughtSpot, you must have familiarity with Linux administration, and a general understanding of cloud deployment models.

 ### Required AWS components

 - An AWS VPC.
 For details, see [VPC and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html){:target="_blank"} in Amazon's AWS documentation.
 - A ThoughtSpot AMI.
 For details, see the next section.
-- Set up AWS security groups.
+- AWS security groups.
 For required open ports, see [network policies]({{ site.baseurl }}/appliance/firewall-ports.html).
 - AWS VM instances.
 For instance type recommendations, see [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#thoughtspot-aws-instance-types).
 - EBS volumes.
 - (Optional) If deploying with S3 persistent storage, one S3 bucket dedicated to each ThoughtSpot cluster.